tshradheya/file-downloader/README.md

 - Having a good knowledge of JavaScript, I decided to use that and also it has good and reliable libraries for sftp and ftp.
 - Asynchronous nature of Node.JS allowed in implementing concurrency.
 - I also added a progress bar which also serves to show complete summary when entire utility has finished running.
+- Many use-cases that come with downloading files were handled for e.g. existing file, unexpected crash of program(perform cleanup), error handling and edge case scenarios

 ## Tackling challenges